 - Just before serving, stir in the cheese.

-If you liked this slow cooker broccoli risotto recipe for you might also like:
+If you like this slow cooker broccoli risotto recipe you might also like:

 Today's food for thought…

 "You've got to say, I think that if I keep working at this and want it badly enough I can have it.
 It's called perseverance."